 Here’s how we spent a mere eight hours cramming in as much as possible…

-10am; Drop your bags, if you have any, to Lock Amsterdam as it’s far cheaper than the lockers at Centraal Station.
+10am; Drop your bags, if you have any, to Vertoe Centraal Station, Lock Amsterdam or to Stasher, as it’s far cheaper than the lockers at Centraal Station.

 10:30am; Take a wander Take a wander through the Red Light District.
 It will be pretty empty, both from tourists and girls in the windows, but it gives you a good enough feel of what to expect from there.
 Just don’t take any photos!

 11am; Make sure you take a stroll by the World Famous ‘The Bulldog’.
 It’s probably the most well known of all the coffee shops in Dam.
 They also have a gift shop, hotel, and a few other establishments along the canal.
 Then carry along your way.
 We did stop a few times to snap a few photos.

 11:30am; Take in the amazing past of Begijnhof, the only inner court in Amsterdam which was founded during the Middle Ages, and therefore lies within the innermost canal of Amsterdam.
 The Begijnhof is at the medieval street level, which means a meter below the rest of the old city centre.
 This area is awash with history, but I will leave that to you to find out!